 Average Lifespan of a Thermostat

 Older thermostats typically last about ten years, but they can have a much longer lifespan depending on the make and model.
 Because, like your HVAC system thermostats age, it is a good idea to schedule a home thermostat replacement when you upgrade your HVAC system.
-By replacing your thermostat with your HVAC system you can make sure that your new thermostat works with your new heating and cooling system.
+By replacing your thermostat with your HVAC system you can make sure that your new thermostat is configured properly to your ideal temperature settings.

 Signs that You Need to Replace Your Thermostat